-Situated on the north shore of Lake Superior – the world’s largest freshwater lake – Thunder Bay is one of the most dynamic cities in northwestern Ontario, offering an exciting mix of urban and active lifestyles.
+Situated on the north shore of Lake Superior – the world’s largest freshwater lake – Thunder Bay is one of the most dynamic cities in northwestern Ontario (the western region of northern Ontario), offering an exciting mix of urban and active lifestyles.
 Enjoy all the conveniences of city living with easy access to some of Canada’s most epic natural surroundings.

 With a population of over 108,000, Thunder Bay is a four season paradise that offers year-round indoor and outdoor activities.
 Residents and visitors of Thunder Bay enjoy the harmony of a city rich in wide-open green spaces, parks and wilderness – and a major centre for visual and performing arts, and culture.
 Balancing Aboriginal traditions and a multitude of European influences, Thunder Bay is a hub for cultural celebration in the north.

 As the largest urban centre between Winnipeg and Toronto and the GTA, Thunder Bay is northwestern Ontario’s leading retail, entertainment and cultural hub.
 From mall shopping, big box stores and small independent boutiques, to concerts, festivals, sporting events and more - Thunder Bay’s thriving arts and entertainment scene, lively restaurants, and vibrant nightlife has plenty to keep you entertained.